Inner London Magistrates Court Poor Box

 Individuals cannot apply directly to this charity.
 Applications must be made through a probation officer or social worker on behalf of someone who has appeared before the Inner London Magistrates Courts (including the Inner London Family Proceedings Court and Youth Courts).
 The probation officer or social worker should contact ILMCPBF at Ealing Magistrates Court to submit an application.

-This charity does not have a public application process for charitable organizations.
-Grant decisions are made at the trustees' discretion based on their knowledge of the charitable sector and organizations working with their target beneficiary groups.
+This charity does not have a public application process for charitable organisations.
+Grant decisions are made at the trustees' discretion based on their knowledge of the charitable sector and organisations working with their target beneficiary groups.

 Application Success Factors

-Since there is no public application process for organizations, traditional success factors do not apply.
-However, based on the charity's documented grant recipients, organizations most likely to receive support share these characteristics:
+Since there is no public application process for organisations, traditional success factors do not apply.
+However, based on the charity's documented grant recipients, organisations most likely to receive support share these characteristics:

 Alignment with Court-Related Social Welfare